 Welcome to the United States Military Liaison Mission Association website.
 The United States Military Liaison Mission (USMLM) has been called the most successful and productive intelligence collection organization of the Cold War era.
 Established following the second world war, USMLM and its members performed a dual mission: liaison between the US and Soviet military forces in a divided Germany and intelligence monitoring of Soviet forces in East Germany.
 Today, with many of the Mission’s operations and reports declassified, the Association’s website provides a place for members to share stories and chronicle both the mundane and heroic efforts of the Mission’s members.

-A ceremony was conducted 23 March 2014 at the memorial established by the people of Ludwigslust in memory of LTC “Nick” Nicholson, killed by a Soviet sentry near Ludwigslust, East Germany March 24, 1985.
-The ceremony was organized by retired Army SFC Thomas Favia (USMLM 89-91) with special help from LTC Helge Stahn of the German Reserve Forces.
+Read about the March 2014 ceremony that was organized by retired Army SFC Thomas Favia (USMLM 89-91) with special help from LTC Helge Stahn of the German Reserve Forces.

 If you are a USMLM or Allied Mission unit member (or family member), we’d like to hear from you.
 Looking for a former colleague?
 We’ll relay your message.
 Contact us to get started.